Building Relationships in Parliament

 Opposition

-They still play a role in setting the media agenda, still sit on Committees and at some point, they will be in Government again.
-If you have existing relationships – keep them warm.
-If you have an opportunity to build a new relationship, it’s worth taking advantage of.
+They still play a role in setting the media agenda, still sit on Committees and, at some point, they will form government again.

 Crossbench

 It’s always important to remember that the crossbench is busy, so any engagement needs to be relevant to them.
-As such, it’s likely that engagement would centre around legislation and parliamentary processes (such as Committees).

 Bureaucrats

 It’s important to engage with bureaucrats in parallel with political advocacy.
-Regardless of the issue, there is always a bureaucracy behind the scenes doing the policy deep work.
+Regardless of the issue, there is always a bureaucracy behind the scenes doing the deep policy work.

 If the bureaucracy doesn’t support your idea, it is less likely to happen.
-Once you have indicative support from the Ministers office, it is well worth investing in building a relationship with the relevant department to understand what they need from you to push the issue forward.
+Once you have indicative support from the Minister's office, it is well worth investing in building a relationship with the relevant department to understand what they need from you to push the issue forward.

 Meetings